Testing Facility Opens

 In 2018, as a part of her work towards an MA in Arctic and Northern Studies from the University of Alaska Fairbanks, Anne Rittgers wrote a comprehensive look at CCHRC and it’s founding.
 Read more of our history here.

-Alaska is a very large state, one fifth the land area of the U.S. From the polar, treeless North Slope to the temperate rainforests of Southeast Alaska, the land stretches as far as the distance between San Diego and Seattle and, with the Aleutian Islands, stretches east to west as far as the distance between Washington D.C. and San Francisco.
+Alaska is one-fifth the land area of the entire U.S. From the polar, treeless North Slope to the temperate rainforests of Southeast Alaska, the land stretches as far as the distance between San Diego and Seattle and, with the Aleutian Islands, stretches east to west as far as the distance between Washington D.C. and San Francisco.

 The physical environment includes three major mountain ranges (with 17 of the 20 tallest mountains in the U.S.), permanently frozen soils (permafrost) underlying 80% of the land, frequent seismic activity, and extreme temperature fluctuations, especially in the interior region where climate records indicate temperatures as high as 100 degrees F in the summer and as low as -80 degrees F during the winter.